satinder147/expense-tracker/README.md

 5. A lambda function is invoked on inserts into this bucket.
 This lambda function updates google keeps with all the transactions I made in the past 1 month.

-### How to create the lambda function?
+### How to setup the lambda function?
-1. python3.8 -m venv expense-tracker
-2. source expense-tracker/bin/activate
-3.
+1. Create a deployment-package.zip with the required dependencies by following these [instructions](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html) or just add your lambda function to the already existing deployment-package.zip in this repo using `zip -g deployment-package.zip lambda_function.py`
+2. Upload the deployment package in aws lambda.
+3. In the configuration tab, add the environment variables(username and app_password)
+4. Add a trigger to trigger the lambda function on S3 putobjects.

 ## What did I acheive
 1. I get to see a pretty list of the transactions